epfl-ada/ada-2023-project-statsquad3/README.md

 #### Some subquestions we aim to answer:
 1. Does the sentiment of the starting article influence the trajectory of the game path?
 For instance, if a player begins with an article with a negative tone, are they more likely to navigate through similarly toned articles?
-2. How do neutral-toned articles fit into the path structure?
-Are they more likely to be used as transitional nodes between positive and negative articles?
-3. Can we observe any consistent emotional arcs in the paths (e.g., starting positive, dipping into negative, and then ending positively)?
+2. Can we observe any consistent emotional arcs in the paths (e.g., starting positive, dipping into negative, and then ending positively)?
-4. Are there noticeable patterns of sentiment oscillation in the paths chosen by players?
+3. Are there noticeable patterns of sentiment oscillation in the paths chosen by players?
 For instance, do players often navigate through contrasting sentiments to reach their target, such as starting from an article with a negative tone like “Hell” to reach a positive one like “Paradise”?
-5. How does the sentiment score of a target topic affect the structure and nature of the path chosen by players?
+4. How does the sentiment score of a target topic affect the structure of the path chosen by players?
 Is there a relationship between the extremity of a target article's sentiment (highly positive/negative) and the length of the path taken to reach it?
 When players choose shorter paths, are these paths characterized by articles with, for example, more extreme sentiment scores?
-6. Are certain categories or themes within Wikipedia consistently associated with similar sentiment scores?
+5. Are certain categories or themes within Wikipedia consistently associated with similar sentiment scores?
 For example, do topics like fruits generally have a positive tone, while others might trend towards neutrality or negativity?

 ## Methods:
 ### Sentiment Analysis
-The first step of our analysis is to find a reliable method to perform sentiment analysis of the given Wikispeedia articles.
-This step is crucial for obtaining interpretable results in the next parts.
+In the first step of our analysis, we explored various methods to perform sentiment analysis of the given Wikispeedia articles.
+This step was crucial for obtaining interpretable and reliable results in the next part.
 Each member of our group tackled a different method for sentiment analysis, and we tested these methods over a sample of articles that we labeled.
-Here are the different methods (details are provided in the main notebook):
+Here are the different methods (details are provided in the notebook ```main_milestone_2.ipynb```):

 - Word Lexicon
 - Pattern